Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

   />
 </div>

 Thus, whether playing Naomi Lapaglia, Tonya Harding, or Harley Quinn, Robbie's performance reflects her acting prowess and Type 8 personality.
-These roles serve as vehicles for her to confront conflicts, challenge power structures, and display her assertive nature, all of which are critical traits of an Enneagram Type 8.
-Ultimately, Robbie’s characters do more than tell their stories - they offer a profound insight into the actress's personality and Enneagram Type 8 characteristics.
+These roles serve as vehicles for her to confront conflicts, challenge power structures, and display her assertive nature, all of which are critical traits of an Enneagram type 8.
+Ultimately, Robbie’s characters do more than tell their stories - they offer a profound insight into the actress's personality and Enneagram type 8 characteristics.

 <article>
  <a href="/blog/enneagram/enneagram-type-1"><b>Type 1- The Perfectionist:</b></a>